Ab initio study of the radii of oxygen isotopes: Results and discussion

 The extrapolated charge radii are summarized in Table~\ref{Tab1}, where results using nine additional sets of three-nucleon forces are included to estimate theoretical uncertainties~\cite{Elhatisari:pre}.
+Note that the central values and the corresponding errors are shifted compared to the extrapolated ones in Fig.~\ref{fig1}.
 The results show that $^{16}$O and $^{17}$O have very similar charge radii, while $^{18}$O exhibits a noticeable increase, consistent with experimental data~\cite{Angeli:2013epw}.
 We note that, although $^{16}$O is commonly described as a spherical doubly magic nucleus within shell-model-based approaches, NLEFT simulations predict a distinct tetrahedral arrangement of alpha clusters~\cite{Epelbaum:2013paa}.
+Similar alpha-cluster structures in $^{8}$Be~\cite{Shen:2024qzi}, $^{12}$C~\cite{Shen:2022bak}, and $^{20}$Ne~\cite{Harris:2025zsh} have also been predicted by NLEFT in their ground states.
 Supporting this picture, previous NLEFT studies~\cite{Shen:2022bak} demonstrated that the ground state of $^{12}$C robustly converges to an equilateral triangular arrangement of alpha clusters independent of the choice of the initial state.
 By analogy, assuming that $^{16}$O similarly forms a stable tetrahedral cluster configuration as indicated by NLEFT calculations, this intrinsic clustering could explain the success of NLEFT in reproducing oxygen isotope charge radii.

 We also compute the matter radii of oxygen isotopes using the partial pinhole algorithm.
 The results for $^{16}$O, $^{17}$O, $^{18}$O, and $^{20}$O are shown in Fig.~\ref{fig2}.
 Similar to the charge radii shown in Fig.~\ref{fig1}, we perform a double-exponential fit to extrapolate the data to $\tau \to\infty$; see~\cite{SM} for details.
 In contrast to the charge radii, the matter radii increase monotonically with mass number.
 The extrapolated matter radii are listed in Table~\ref{Tab1}, along with values obtained using nine additional sets of three-nucleon forces~\cite{Elhatisari:pre}.